 Life teaches us to embrace individual uniqueness and societal differences.

-Life teaches us to be alone, to be lost, and to regain ourselves.
+Life teaches us to be alone, lost, and regain ourselves.

-What would happen if you get stuck on an Island.
+What would happen if you got stuck on an Island.
 How would you imagine living?

-There are no available convenience stores, no cellular phone signals, no internet.
+There are no convenience stores, cellular phone signals, or internet.

 You only have basic survival needs and equipment; tents, hammocks, cooking utensils, and just enough food good for two days.